Biophysics Policies and Procedures

 - Qualifier Exam for Chem687 (Statistical Mechanics) and Chem684 (Chemical Thermodynamics) will be satisfied by taking both courses, including written Final Exams, and passing them with at least a B.

 - If a student does not enroll in either course, that student must take a written qualifier exam for that course.
 The written qualifier exam will be the same qualifier exam question used for the Chemical Physics program.

-The qualifier exam for students’ Biology course (usually BIPH704-Cell Biology from a Biophysical Perspective) and the fourth course of the student’s choosing, will now be satisfied by two-hour comprehensive oral exam with a 3- member committee who will grade the exam.
+The qualifier exam for the Biology course (usually BIPH704-Cell Biology from a Biophysical Perspective) and the fourth course of the student choosing, will now be satisfied by two-hour comprehensive oral exam with a 3- member committee who will grade the exam.

-- 2-Member Advisory Committee and Candidacy Examination Committee
+- Two-Member Advisory Committee and Candidacy Examination Committee

 - Students will be assigned a 2-member advisory committee at the time they enroll in the Biophysics program.
 One of the purposes of this committee is for students to get to know faculty members who they can ask for advice and to expand the range of available expertise.
 Each student is expected to have an advisory committee throughout the entire period of student's education.